Philosophjolly24/Lissto/README.md

-# Listicle
+# Listoria

-**Listicle** is a web-based list management application that allows users to create and manage multiple lists of products.
-Built with React, TypeScript, and Vite, Listicle uses modern web development practices and browser `localStorage` for data persistence.
+**Listoria** is a web-based list management application that allows users to create and manage multiple lists of products.
+Built with React, TypeScript, and Vite, Listoria uses modern web development practices and browser `localStorage` for data persistence.

 ---